 Our trip was an amazing educational and inspirational adventure.
-CLICK TO WATCH
+VIDEO COMING SOON!

 This vlog, is in keeping with our mission to teach compassion, responsibility for domestic animals, protection of wildlife and their habitats, the conservation of earth’s natural beauty, preservation of history, a love for adventure, and the importance of making a difference by leaving a positive footprint and/or paw print for all to follow.